kuzutsu/tsuzuku/README.md

 Click on image icon to toggle

 ### Games
-Play games
+#### Odd one out
+Query will only show after submitting an answer

+#### Quiz
+Single selection mode (default) only have one correct answer

+Multiple selection mode may have no correct answers

 ### Export
 File is in MyAnimeList XML format

 #### Disclaimer
 * Sites supporting this format may only import titles with a MyAnimeList entry
-* Skipped titles will have a Dropped status with zero progress
+* Skipped titles will have a Dropped status with 0 progress

 ### Import
 Supports files in MyAnimeList XML or AniList GDPR JSON format